Philadelphia Eagles: Jeffrey Lurie era (1994–present)

 By 1994, team owner Norman Braman had become largely unpopular among local fans and a polarizing presence in the front office.
 Jeffrey Lurie bought the Eagles on May 6, 1994, for an estimated $185 million.
-The club is now estimated to be the 21st most valuable sports team, worth $3.4 billion, as evaluated in 2021 by Forbes.

 In Lurie's first season as owner in 1994, the team went 7–9 and again missed the playoffs.
 Rich Kotite was fired and replaced by San Francisco 49ers defensive coordinator Ray Rhodes, who successfully lured 49ers star Ricky Watters to join the team as a free agent.

 In 1995, Rhodes's first season, the Eagles got off to a slow start by losing three of their first four games but subsequently rebounded to finish with a 10–6 record and a playoff spot.
 In the Wild Card Round, the Eagles, playing at home, overwhelmed the Detroit Lions 58–37, with 31 of Philadelphia's points coming in the second quarter.
 However, the Eagles were again eliminated in the next round by the Cowboys by a score of 30–11.
 This would be Randall Cunningham's last game as an Eagle.
 Cunningham scored the only touchdown of the game and the last Eagles postseason touchdown for six years.

 1995 marked the end of Cunningham's tenure as starting quarterback.
 Rhodes benched Cunningham in favor of Rodney Peete, leading to friction between the two.
 Earlier, rumors had circulated that Lurie and Rhodes had tried to trade Cunningham to the Arizona Cardinals.
 However, no such trade materialized and Cunningham retired shortly after the season.